Is a student loan a personal loan?

 Can a college student get a personal loan?

 This depends on the student’s age.
 A college student will only be able to get a personal loan in the UK if they are 18 years old or over.

 Each lender uses their own criteria when it comes to assessing credit applications.
 There are some lenders out there, who specialise in lending to people with poor credit.
 But generally the higher your credit score, the better your chances of getting accepted on good terms with low-interest rates.

-You can check your credit score for free with our partner, CredAbility.
+You can check your credit score for free with our member-only platform, CredAbility.
 Bear in mind that each agency uses different scoring methods, so your credit score will vary depending on which one you use.